 Why an invisible zipper?
 I just had this conversation with my sister and I'm going to share with you what I said.
-I have pulled my hair out in the past trying to make that lapped zipper approach look good.
-Just when I think it's in straight and I'm doing good, I ruin it when I go to topstitch it.
-I know that lots of people can do it and might even enjoy doing it that way.
-But finding invisible zippers was a revelation to me.
+I have pulled my hair out in the past trying to make the lapped zipper technique look good.
+Just when I think it's in straight and I'm doing great, I ruin it when I go to topstitch it.
+I know that lots of people might enjoy doing it that way.
+But learning to sew invisible zippers was a revelation to me.
 There's no topstitching!
 If you can find that magic spot to sew not too close to the zipper teeth, but just close enough, then the zipper simply disappears into the fabric and your work is done.
 I love it.
 I sew invisible zippers into all of my dresses, tops, and skirts whether that's what the pattern calls for or not.

-And I think my method is similar to the one in the package instructions, but I can't make heads or tails of those instructions so it's hard to say.
-I eventually started buying invisible zippers at Wawak.com because they're around 50 cents each and those don't come with instructions so it doesn't matter anyway.
+I think my method is similar to the one in the package instructions, but I can't make heads or tails of those instructions so it's hard to say.
+I eventually started buying invisible zippers at Wawak.com because they're around 50 cents each.
+Those don't come with instructions so it doesn't matter anyway.

-For this method, we will put in the zipper before we sew the seam that it goes in.
+For this method, we will sew in the zipper before we sew the seam that it goes in.
 So the entire back seam of this dress is unsewn.

 Finish the edges with a serger or zig zag stitch.

 Since the neckline of my dress is already sewn and I won't be putting in a facing or lining, I trimmed away some extra tape from the top of my zipper.
 I used pinking shears so no one will be the wiser.

 Turn your iron to the wool (medium) setting.
 You will notice that the zipper teeth on an invisible zipper naturally roll back toward the tape.
 While you roll them out to make the zipper tape flat, run your iron gently down the tape.
 Don't leave your iron in any one spot too long or you'll melt the zipper teeth.
 This is just a preparatory step but it does help.

 3. Pin the zipper to the garment right sides together.